RIPE-NCC/ipv6-security-lab/README.md

 Stopping, restarting and destroying the lab
 -------------------------------------------

-If you want to retain the settings of virtual routers, make sure you save their configuration by issuing the `write` command into the routers' consoles.

 Then, you can turn off the VM by running `vagrant halt` in the same directory you run `vagrant up` before.
 You can use the latter command to restart the lab later.